 - Confidentiality for information about designs in applications regarding design protection for 6 months from the filing date or priority date (if priority is requested), if the applicant has requested it when filing the application

-- From 1 July 2011, confidentiality for information about business and company relations in applications regarding trademark protection, if one party in the case has requested it and it can be assumed that the person the information concerns would suffer significant harm if the information was given out
+- Confidentiality applies to information about business and operational situations in applications regarding trademark protection, if one party in the case has requested it and it can be assumed that the person the information concerns would suffer significant harm if the information was given out

-- Mandatory, complete confidentiality unlimited by time for consultancy services regarding novelty searches and similar examinations for a maximum of 50 years.
+- Absolute confidentiality for search services regarding novelty searches and similar examinations for a maximum of 50 years.

 In general, the principle of public access applies which means that everyone has the right to access public documents from authoritiesif they are not under secrecy.

 Applications for patents at PRV

 A patent application is secret at PRV for 18 months from the filing date or from the priority date, if priority has been requested.
 The applicant may request that the application becomes accessible earlier.
-After that, the patent application becomes accessible.
+After that, the patent application becomes accessible to anyone.
 If a patent application is dismissed or rejected before the 18-month period has expired, the confidentiality remains.